bblank70/GIT/readme.txt

-This repo is meant to house useful code snippets.
+This repo is meant to house useful R code snippets.